marcus-wrrn/PlaceNet-Cloud-Gateway/README.md

-# What if a Town Square was just a Town Square?

-This project is part of the greater PlaceNet project.

-The goal of PlaceNet is to give in-person communities better means for communicating with each other while encouraging healthy user engagement.
-We hope that PlaceNet websites will be able to serve as digital third spaces that foster connections between people in the same area without the need for a large governing body or algorithmic control.
-Unlike other solutions to this problem, PlaceNet is not an App or Content Platform, it is instead infrastructure for other apps and platforms to build on top of.
-PlaceNet is less like NextDoor and more like the World Wide Web.

 ## What is PlaceNet?

 PlaceNet is a networking infrastructure built on top of a Proof of Presence (PoP) protocol for creating secure Peer to Peer (P2P) connections with other services within a physical area.
 This is achieved by broadcasting rotating encryption keys over Long Range Radio (LoRa) for both discovery and authentication.
 Upon verifying that another node is within broadcast distance (~600m - ~2km) using PoP, the nodes will establish a P2P connection via WireGuard with the help of a Coordination server accessible over the open internet.
 Once connected, PlaceNet nodes are able to share content between themselves as if they were on the same network.